 We put particular emphasis on the following areas of research:

-- researching methods of identifying what constitutes a 'happy equine athlete'
+- Assessing ridden behaviour by researching methods of identifying what constitutes a 'happy equine athlete'

 - Monitoring activity patterns